Spy × Family (TV series)

-Spy × Family (stylized as SPY×FAMILY and pronounced "spy family") (Note: X letter in Japan is a symbol for "meets".) is a Japanese anime television series based on the manga series of the same name by Tatsuya Endo.
-The series broadcasts on TV Tokyo in Japan.
+Spy × Family (stylized as SPY×FAMILY and pronounced "spy family") (Note: X letter in Japan is a symbol for "meets".) is a Japanese anime television series produced by Wit Studio and CloverWorks, based on the manga series Spy × Family by Tatsuya Endo.
+The series broadcasts on TV Tokyo and its TXN affiliates in Japan.
 It has been streamed by Crunchyroll outside of Asia.
 The series is distributed by Muse Communication in the rest of the Asia-Pacific region.
 It follows master spy Twilight, who must disguise himself as psychiatrist Loid Forger and build a mock family in order to investigate political leader Donovan Desmond.
 Unbeknownst to him, his wife, Yor, is actually an assassin known as the Thorn Princess, while his adoptive daughter, Anya, has telepathic abilities.

 The series has received critical acclaim for its storytelling, humor, action sequences, characters, animation, voice acting, and world-building, as well as numerous awards, including Animation of the Year at the Tokyo Anime Award Festival.
 A feature film based on the series, Spy × Family Code: White, was released in Japan in December 2023 to positive reviews.